 The problem is that in the process of creating this course, the construction "mieć na sobie" has clearly been forgotten. "mieć na sobie" literally means "to have on oneself".
 And this is the real translation of "to be wearing" (right now).
 This is what should be used, but unfortunately is not taught.
-So because this phrase was missing, we used to accept "to be wearing" for "nosić" because the real translation wasn't taught.
-But finally it has been decided that we shall not accept an answer that is in fact wrong. "to be wearing" has been removed from all sentences about "nosić", so in fact it's not accepted anywhere.
-You may notice that it's also in the hints: for example the hints for "noszę" are: "(I) wear", "(I) carry" and "NOT am wearing" :D
+You may notice it in the hints: for example the hints for "noszę" are: "(I) wear", "(I) carry" and "NOT am wearing" :D

 As no English sentence in this course should have "to be wearing" as the main answer, "mieć na sobie" also shouldn't be accepted anywhere.

 "mieć na sobie" is simply the verb "mieć" + "na sobie", so there are no problems with conjugation, you know how to conjugate "mieć" ;)